Vivoxa/pwpr_preprod/README.md

-# pwpr_preprod
+# pwpr preprod
-For deploying to Pre Production specify the tag to be deployed in the Dockerrun.aws.json file.
+**For deploying to Pre Production**

+Specify the tag to be deployed in the Dockerrun.aws.json file.